0x80ff/ANN_FANN/README.md

 ####How to use it?

 First , compile the training program of the network, it will be fed with the data contained in the file dat.data previously formatted syntactically .
 Then , compile the test program.
 But in the code, you must notify the test data .
-It is for this reason that I added a testingpool.data file containing data with which the network has never seen .
+It is for this reason that I added a testingpool.data file containing data that the network has never seen .

 In this way, the behavior of the network with unknown data can be observed .